siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 as an independent spacetime postulate.

 Mass is not a property of a single toroidal mode but the aggregate scalar energy of many such modes, measured as $E/c^2$.
-The primary interaction between two simple toroidal closures is always through their axial charges — the directed through-hole fluxes of the two modes meeting across the exterior.
-Gravity, by contrast, is the interaction of large aggregates of toroids through their cumulative shell-distributed energy.
+Two simple toroidal closures interact electromagnetically through the signed shell potential carried by their net chiral $(m,n)$ organization.
+Gravity, by contrast, comes from the surviving scalar monopole of many positive closure energies: the oriented structures cancel in the aggregate, while the positive energies sum and bend passing transport by refraction.

 The unifying claim of the book is not that mathematics is unnecessary, but that fewer primitive ontologies are necessary.
 One substrate, one continuity